 Welcome to the October 2013 edition of the ABKJ newsletter.
-This is a free service provided to clients and business associates of the firm.

 In this issue…